thekalipo/DeParcevauxPouliquen/README.md

 ## Timeline

+### 1/12/2021:
+-what we did:
+-to do before next session:
+-to do next session:

 #### 24/11/2021:
 -what we did: R,G,D + Scenarios (1h)
--to do before next session: Scenarios (split the job) -to do next session: Review Scnarios + Deduce use cases
+-to do before next session: Scenarios (split the job)
+-to do next session: Review Scnarios + Deduce use cases

 #### 17/11/2021: